A Convex Obstacle Avoidance Formulation: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ptimization-based} obstacle avoidance controllers offer several advantages over heuristic approaches, such as Potential Field Methods (PFM) \cite{Khatib1985Real-TimeRobots} and Vector Field Histograms (VFH) \cite{Borenstein1990Real-timeEnvironments}, as well as path-planning algorithms like Rapidly Exploring Random Tree (RRT) \cite{S.M.LaValle2020Rapidly-ExploringProspects} and Hybrid A* \cite{Pivtoraiko2009DifferentiallyLattices}.
-The two key benefits of optimization-based methods are their ability to (\romannum{1}) generate obstacle-free trajectories while accounting for system dynamics and additional physical or operational constraints.
-This ensures that the resulting trajectory is not only statically collision-free but also dynamically feasible and suitable for real-world execution, critical for safety and performance-driven applications. (\romannum{2}) Optimization-based obstacle avoidance (OA) methods can readily determine whether a collision is imminent, i.e., if the optimal control problem (OCP) is feasible.
+\IEEEPARstart{I}{n} the domain of autonomous vehicles, optimization-based obstacle avoidance (OA) controllers offer significant advantages over heuristic approaches, such as Potential Field Methods (PFM) \cite{Khatib1985Real-TimeRobots} or path-planning algorithms like Rapidly Exploring Random Tree (RRT) \cite{S.M.LaValle2020Rapidly-ExploringProspects}.
+While heuristic methods often rely on probabilistic completeness or offline boundary value solvers, optimization-based methods provide two key benefits: (\romannum{1}) they generate obstacle-free trajectories that explicitly account for complex system dynamics and operational constraints, and (\romannum{2}) they can readily determine whether a collision is imminent by assessing the feasibility of the optimal control problem (OCP).

-Heuristic-based approaches that incorporate system dynamics \cite{Pivtoraiko2009DifferentiallyLattices}, \cite{Karaman2011Sampling-basedPlanning}, often focus on satisfying differential constraints.
-These methods frequently rely on offline solutions to boundary value problems (BVPs) to generate feasible trajectories.
-To accommodate additional constraints, many algorithms integrate optimization formulations directly into their planning framework.
-Furthermore, these methods only offer a guarantee of probabilistic completeness, which means that as the number of samples (paths) approaches infinity, the probability of generating a valid path approaches one \cite{Karaman2011Sampling-basedPlanning}.
-The problem addressed in this work is (1) that there are several distinct formulations for optimization-based OA, each with varying complexity.
-Notable approaches fall into the classes of convex Mixed Integer Convex Programming (MICP) \cite{Marcucci2022MotionOptimization}, barrier function formulations \cite{Zeng2021Safety-CriticalFunction}, and shortest-path methods in Graphs of Convex Sets (GCS) \cite{Marcucci2022MotionOptimization}, \cite{Marcucci2024ShortestSets}.
-Hence, the choice of formulation can define key properties, such as convergence, convergence rate, and, hence, computational efficiency.
+Optimization-based OA admits several distinct mathematical formulations, each with different structural properties and computational implications.
+Notable approaches include Mixed Integer Convex Programming (MICP) \cite{Marcucci2022MotionOptimization}, barrier function formulations \cite{Zeng2021Safety-CriticalFunction}, and shortest-path methods in Graphs of Convex Sets (GCS) \cite{Marcucci2022MotionOptimization}, \cite{Marcucci2024ShortestSets}.
+The choice of formulation directly influences key characteristics of the resulting OCP, including convergence, convergence rate, and overall computational efficiency.
+The first challenge addressed in this work is therefore to identify an OA formulation whose inherent structure provides advantages in these properties.